-COP26: Boris Johnson cautiously optimistic on climate summit progress
+COP26: Boris Johnson cautiously optimistic on climate progress

 The US-EU global partnership aims to limit the emissions by 30%, compared with 2020 levels.

-In a press conference on the second day of the event, Mr Johnson welcomed the commitments made so far.
+Mr Johnson said a pledge by Indian prime minister Narendra Modi to switch half the country's power grid to renewable sources by 2030 was a "massive commitment".

-But he warned that despite the progress made, it was easy to be caught up in "exaggerated enthusiasm" and so "we must take care against false hope".
+"I've seen more energy and more commitment and more urgency than I've ever seen and I've been doing this since 1988," US climate envoy John Kerry said.

-There is some way to go if leaders are to get an agreement that would keep alive the prospect set out in the Paris Agreement of restricting global temperature rises to 1.5C, according to the prime minister.
+But there is some way to go if leaders are to get an agreement that would keep alive the prospect set out in the Paris Agreement of restricting global temperature rises to 1.5C, according to the prime minister.

-Mr Johnson said more cash was needed and urged developed countries to meet their promise to send $100bn (£74bn) a year to less developed countries faster.
+China is said to be one of those pushing back against a focus on limiting warming to 1.5C.

-It is "still something that we're pushing for earlier" he said, adding: "We're going to get it by 2023.
-But we need to see more."
+Mr Johnson told a news conference "one thing that gives me optimism - for the countries who find it most difficult to transition from fossil fuels, we're starting to form those coalitions to help them".

 COP26 climate summit - The basics